bigwiv/Biopython-cn/chr18.rst

 So, how can we generate a shuffled versions of the original sequence?
-I would use the built in Python ``random`` module for this, in particular the function ``random.shuffle`` ®C but this works on a Python list.
+I would use the built in Python ``random`` module for this, in particular the function ``random.shuffle`` ‚Äì but this works on a Python list.
 Our sequence is a ``Seq`` object, so in order to shuffle it we need to turn it into a list: